-STAN LEE Files $1B Lawsuit Against POW!
-ENTERTAINMENT - Report
+STAN LEE Drops $1B Lawsuit Against POW!
+ENTERTAINMENT

 Lee's purported complaint alleges that Lee signed a fraudulent contract with POW!, granting them exclusive rights to his name, though the suit claims Lee negotiated a non-exclusive agreement.
 The documents, reportedly filed in Los Angeles County Superior Court by attorney Adam D.H.
 Grant of Alpert, Barr & Grant, go on to allege that Chinese firm Camsing International Holding took advantage of Lee's poor eyesight brought on by macular degeneration during its acquisition of POW!
 Entertainment to alter a clause intended to grant POW! non-exclusive rights to use his name to instead secretly grant POW! an exclusive right to use Lee's name.